 - Practical Tips for Healthcare Leaders: The key to implementing EMR is to have a well-informed and educated team that knows the legal ramifications.
 Therefore, it is imperative to provide adequate staff training to ensure the team does not risk legality out of ignorance.

-What Are Electronic Health Records (EHRs)?
+What Are Electronic Health Records in Long Term Care?

-EHR differs from EMR, which houses a resident’s charts, medical information, and treatment history.
+An electronic health record, or EHR, differs from EMR, which houses a resident’s charts, medical information, and treatment history.
 These digital records usually stay in a doctor’s office; they are not shared among other physicians nor follow residents when they change doctors.

 What Do Good EHRs Do?